manish-chhetri/SampleMessageBus/README.md

-I want to create a library for message queues that support consumer groups, the library must provide
+Library for message queues that support consumer groups, the library must provide

 **Create** an in memory message queue -